-Icebreaker garments are designed to be easy for you to care for.
-We recommend that you wash your Icebreaker garments on a normal warm or cool machine wash cycle with regular powder or liquid detergent, not wool detergent.
+icebreaker garments are designed to be easy for you to care for.
+We recommend that you wash your icebreaker garments on a normal warm or cool machine wash cycle with regular powder or liquid detergent.
+Wool detergent is also suitable providing it does not contain softeners and that a ‘normal’ wash cycle is used (rather than delicate) to ensure full rinse out of detergent.
 Don’t use fabric softener or bleach.
 Separate lights and darks as usual.
-Also, do not expose any Icebreaker garment to heat and do not tumble dry.
+Also, do not expose any icebreaker garment to heat and do not tumble dry.
 Line dry or lie flat in the shade.

 NOTE: After your first 2-3 uses, we recommend that you wash the garment separately to diminish the appearance of any short fibers from the fabric.